Setup intent

 Business use cases

-• Online table booking in a restaurant that collects customer card details in advance when booking a table for a party of 10 or more.
-The restaurant charges the authorized card later when the party is done with meals.
-The restaurant can also charge the authorized card with the booking amount in case of a no-show.
+- Online table booking in a restaurant that collects customer card details in advance when booking a table for a party of 10 or more.
+The restaurant is then able to charge the card once the booking is completed.